nathan-alden-sr/stardew-valley/min-max/1.5/year-1-spring-5.md

 6. Do not water any crops until the guide instructs.
 7. Craft a Chest and keep it in your inventory.
 8. Use the spreadsheet to track how many [Iron Ore](https://stardewvalleywiki.com/Iron_Ore) and [Gold Ore](https://stardewvalleywiki.com/Gold_Ore) you have (they are sometimes acquired from fishing chests).
 The count will be used in purchasing calculations later.
-9. Empty your inventory into The Farm Chest.
+9. Deposit your entire inventory into The Farm Chest.
 Retrieve the following:
    - Pickaxe
-   - Gems
+   - All Copper Ore
-   - Stone
+   - All Iron Ore
-   - Copper Ore
+   - All Gold Ore
-   - Coal
+   - All Coal
+   - All Gems
+   - All Stone
    - All but three Parsnips
      - You need one for the Spring Crops Bundle, optionally one to ship, and optionally one for Pam.
-   - Do not take any Diamonds, Emeralds, Jade, or Rubies as you need them for Skull Cavern trips.
+   - Do not withdraw any Diamonds, Emeralds, Jade, or Rubies as you need them for Skull Cavern trips.
 10. Travel to The Mines.
 11. Place the Chest just to the left of the elevator.
-    - You may choose to empty your inventory into the Chest at this time, but keep Copper Ore, Coal, and Stone with you so you can easily track the counts.
+    - You may choose to deposit your inventory into the Chest at this time, but keep Copper Ore, Coal, and Stone with you so you can easily track the counts.
 12. Begin descending into The Mines with the goal of reaching floor 10 as quickly as possible.
 See the [General Mines Strategy](https://github.com/Zamiell/stardew-valley/blob/master/Min-Max_Guide.md#general-mines-strategy) section in Zamiell's guide.
     - Pay extra attention to acquiring the required 16 Coal.
     - Eat Parsnips for Energy.